Istanbul, Turkey cruise port

 Topkapi Palace

-The Ottoman sultans' imperial palace complex overlooks the Bosphorus at the tip of the Old City.
-The Harem section requires a separate ticket — a combined Palace + Harem ticket runs about €50.
-Allow 3 hours minimum for the highlights.
+The Ottoman sultans' imperial palace overlooks the Bosphorus at the tip of the Old City.
+The Harem section is a separate ticket and worth it — gilded rooms, tiled corridors, and courtyard gardens.
+A combined Palace + Harem ticket runs about 2,000 TL (~$55).
+Closed Tuesdays.
+The palace is within easy walking distance of Hagia Sophia.

 Find Topkapi Palace tours →